kimdj/git-playground/README.md

 Merging preserves history.
 But it can also make your commit tree look very complex, and confusing.

-Choosing whether to rebase or merge is left to the developer's preference.
+Choosing whether to rebase or merge depends on a developer's preference.

-## Git Merge
+## Git Merge Example
+Let's do some work in a new branch, and then let's merge it into the master branch.

-Let's create a new branch called hotFix.
+First, let's create a new branch called hotFix.
 ```
 git branch hotFix
 ```

-And let's checkout the new branch.
+Now, let's checkout the new branch.
 ```
 git checkout hotFix
 ```